 - Distraction & Disturbance – Too much human activity too close to the eagles during feeding, resting and nesting threatens their survival.

 - Please give eagles space

 - Use binoculars or a zoom lens to get a closer look

 - Stay off gravel bars and private land

 - Keep your dogs on a leash

 Yes, and no. In summer, there are a few pairs of eagles that nest and raise their young in the Squamish area.
 Larger concentrations can be found on the Gulf Islands as there is more plentiful summer food.
 Most lakes and rivers in North America host nesting bald eagle pairs.

 The eagle spectacle in Squamish is a winter phenomenon.
 During the eagle count in 1994 there were 3,471 bald eagles counted along the Squamish river.
 Other important gathering spots for wintering eagles are along the Chilkat in Alaska, the Harrison in B.C., and the Skagit in Washington State.
 All these rivers have important salmon runs that bald eagles depend on to survive the winter.

 An estimated 70% of bald eagles are found in British Columbia and Alaska.
 Eagles banded in Alaska and Montana have been seen in southwestern British Columbia.
 Many, but not all, bald eagles are great travelers.

 For more information, please visit the Eagle Viewing Shelter at Eagle Run in Brackendale, B.C.
 Canada.
-EagleWatch volunteer interpreters are on site from 10:00 am until 3:00 pm, weekends from mid-November through early January and during Christmas Week.
+You will find a series of interpretive panels that explain the life cycle and importance of the eagles.
+EagleWatch volunteers conduct twice-daily counts from early November until the eagles leave in January.
+Once again this year we hope to have some volunteers on the dike on weekends to act as interpreters.
 The end date for EagleWatch changes each year, depending on the location of the eagles.